-2020/21 represented the first full year of the internal audit programme, designed to provide assurance on the internal controls and systems across the organisation, and to conduct value added reviews to improve our operations.
-Internal audits covering reviews of governance, payroll, GDPR, staff induction and exit process and the financial controls at Lanarkshire Houses were conducted by the Internal Auditors in 2020/21 and reported to the Executive Team and Finance and Audit Committee.
-Reviews of systems and controls, void management, IT security and compliance, and learning and development provision are scheduled for 2021.
+2021/22 represented the second year of the internal audit programme, designed to provide assurance on the internal controls and systems across the organisation, and to conduct value added reviews to improve our operations.
+Internal audits covering reviews of IT security and compliance, void management, learning and development, risk management, procurement and the financial controls at Wallace Court were conducted by the Internal Auditors in 2021/22 and reported to the Executive Team and Finance and Audit Committee.
+Reviews of systems and controls, budgeting, health and safety regulatory compliance, fixed asset management and safeguarding arrangements are scheduled for 2022.